Iff card: Future

-The Managing Director of Cardiff Bus hopes the online topping up service would be available by 2011.
+The Managing Director of Cardiff Bus hoped the online topping up service would be available by 2011.
 Executive Member for Cardiff Council hopes the card would become integrated with rail companies so it could be used across all transport systems.
 Deputy First Minister for Wales, Ieuan Wyn Jones hopes to see the smartcard technology rolled out throughout Wales by 2014.
+Cardiff Bus confirmed that the Iff Card would no longer be supported after 29 November 2025, encouraging users to purchase tickets through the Cardiff Bus app and by contactless cards instead.